Investigation resolves report involving Fayston student and motorist

 Schools in the Harwood Unified Union School District opened after a two-hour morning delay due to weather and road conditions.
 The student involved was walking to Fayston Elementary, which serves students from preschool through sixth grade.

-Should there be additional details from state police, this post will be updated after a press release is issued.
-Anyone with information that might assist investigators should contact troopers at the Berlin barracks at 802-229-9191.
-Anonymous tips also may be shared via text message or using an online form here.
+Anyone with information that might assist investigators in this case should contact troopers at the Berlin barracks at 802-229-9191.
+Anonymous tips also may be shared via text message or using an online form, find those details here.

 School-related questions may be directed to Fayston Principal Justina Boyden at 802-496-3636 or by email to jboyden@huusd.org.